 Pressure Systems for Refuge Chambers

-MineARC pressure systems are designed to help maintain a safe, breathable atmosphere within the refuge chamber.
+MineARC pressure systems for refuge chambers are designed to help maintain a safe, breathable atmosphere within the refuge chamber.

 Systems include the Pressurised Access Safety System (PASS) to ensure safe entry into the refuge chamber, and the Positive Pressure Maintenance System (PPMS) to maintain positive internal pressure within the chamber.